CBIIT/nci-webtools-dceg-linkage/dbsnp upgrade/README.md

 ## Running script

 Create folder named `json_refsnp` in script's directory and place all compressed json `json.gz` files in folder.
+There should be one file for each chromosome (1-22, X & Y - 24 in total).

 Current refsnp data files are pulled from here: ftp://ftp.ncbi.nlm.nih.gov/snp/.redesign/latest_release/JSON